triunai/DeepResearch-Py/README.md

 # IrisLens: Your AI-Powered Research Assistant

 **🚀 A lightweight, modular, and FireCrawl-powered research assistant built to automate deep web research.
-Inspired by OpenAI’s DeepResearch, but a shittier, funnier, and cheaper alternative.**
+Inspired by OpenAI’s DeepResearch, but an arguably shittier (due to its lack of testing), and cheaper alternative.
+Its the drunk uncle of OpenAI’s DeepResearch**

 ---